-■ The fuel cost adjustment system was introduced for the purpose of clarifying the "internal factors" such as the results of efforts to promote management efficiency at electric power companies and reflecting "external factors" onto electricity rates such as exchange rates and oil and coal and LNG prices that alter the economic situation.
+The fuel cost adjustment system was introduced for the purpose of clarifying the "internal factors" such as the results of efforts to promote management efficiency at electric power companies and reflecting "external factors" onto electricity rates such as exchange rates and oil and coal and LNG prices that alter the economic situation.

-[ Range of fuel cost adjustment ]
+[Range of fuel cost adjustment]

-- We will calculate the average fuel price based on the prices of crude oil, coal and LNG on the trade statistics during the period between five months and three months prior to the fuel cost adjustment, and electricity charge will be automatically adjusted each month by comparing the above price with the standard fuel price at the time of electricity rate revision. - OThe maximum level of fuel cost adjustment will be 50%. - OThere will be no lower adjustment limit.
+○We will calculate the average fuel price based on the prices of crude oil, coal and LNG on the trade statistics during the period between five months and three months prior to the fuel cost adjustment, and electricity charge will be automatically adjusted each month by comparing the above price with the standard fuel price at the time of electricity rate revision.

+OThe maximum level of fuel cost adjustment will be 50%.

-[ Trend of Average Fuel Price and Standard Fuel Price (Since July 2006) ]
+[Trend of Average Fuel Price and Standard Fuel Price